Couple overlooking the sea

 Consent cannot be given by anyone under the age of 16 in the UK.

-Communicating consent
+Communicating enthusiastic consent

 Sexual consent can be cloudy in new relationships.
 When you meet someone new, be open to discussing your boundaries with each other.
 It might seem uncomfortable at first, but you'll be able to be more open and trusting with each other once you're on the same page.
 And that makes for a much better relationship.